 Total revenues for the nine months ended September 30, 2002 were \$812.6 million, a decrease of \$182.8 million or 18.4%, as compared to total revenues of \$995.4 million for the same period in 2001.
-This decrease is primarily due to the effects of weak global economic and labor environments, offset by the effect of purchase acquisitions in our eResourcing business in 2001.
-As a result, total net revenues for the nine months ended September 30, 2002 were \$327.8 million or 40.3% of revenues compared to \$450.1 million, or 45.2% of revenues for the comparable period in 2001.
-The decrease in net revenues as a percentage of revenues is primarily a result of declining permanent placement services in both our eResourcing and Executive Search divisions and declining margins in our temporary contracting services.
+This decrease is primarily due to the effects of weak global economic and labor environments.
+Temporary contracting gross margin in our eResourcing division decreased \$37.6 million or 24.5% for the period ended September 30, 2002, compared to \$153.4 million reported for the nine months ended September 30, 2001 primarily due to lower demand for temporary labor sources and our inability to pass direct costs of temporary contractors along to our clients.

-eResourcing net revenues were \$275.7 million for the nine months ended September 30, 2002, down 24.1% from the \$363.1 million for the same period last year, reflecting lower demand for both permanent employees and temporary contractors.
-As a result of the weak global economic and labor environment, we have had to lower temporary contracting fees to remain competitive in certain industries.
+eResourcing revenues were \$760.4 million, including \$589.1 million of temporary contracting revenue, for the nine months ended September 30, 2002, down 16.3% from the \$908.4 million for the same period last year, reflecting lower demand for both permanent employees and temporary contractors.
+As a result of the weak global economic and labor environment, we have had to lower temporary contracting fees to remain competitive within certain professional groups, such as engineering, offset by fee increases in other professional groups, such as accounting and finance.
+Overall, temporary contracting gross margin decreased from 22.4% in the 2001 period to 19.7% through September 2002.

-Executive Search net revenues of \$52.1 million in the first nine months of 2002 were down 40.1% from \$87.0 million in the same period in 2001, again reflecting the continued impact that the challenging global economy is having on executive level search placements, particularly in the United States.
+Executive Search revenues of \$52.2 million in the first nine months of 2002 were down 40.0% from \$87.0 million in the same period in 2001, again reflecting the continued impact that the challenging global economy is having on executive level search placements, particularly in the United States.

-Total operating expenses for the nine months ended September 30, 2002 were \$403.8 million, compared with \$460.4 million for the same period in 2001.
-The decrease of \$56.6 million or 12.3% is due primarily to cost cutting measures that we began implementing near the end of 2001, a reduction in amortization of intangibles resulting from the adoption of new accounting principles regarding goodwill amortization in 2002 and a decrease in merger & integration costs of \$22.9 million as we finalized the integration of our acquisitions accounted for as pooling-of-interests.
+Total operating expenses for the nine months ended September 30, 2002 were \$888.6 million, compared with \$1,005.7 million for the same period in 2001.
+The decrease of \$117.1 million or 11.6% is due primarily to cost cutting measures that we began implementing near the end of 2001, a reduction in amortization of intangibles resulting from the adoption of new accounting principles regarding goodwill amortization in 2002 and a decrease in merger & integration costs of \$22.9 million as we finalized the integration of our acquisitions accounted for as pooling-of-interests.
 These decreases were offset by our business reorganization and other special charges of \$53.1 million in 2002.